 For FY2024, the Museum's annual operating budget is approximately \$13.5 million.
-Earned revenue from admissions, memberships, programs, special events, and other sales provides about 60% of the museum's income, with the remaining provided through contributed revenue such as grants, fundraising, and other philanthropic support.
-The PTM's endowment is approximately \$4.2 million.
+Earned revenue from admissions, memberships, programs, special events, and other sales provides slightly more than half of the museum's income, with the remaining provided through contributed revenue such as grants, fundraising, and other philanthropic support.
+The PTM's endowment is \$4.2 million as of March 31, 2024.